Paid discord server

 Step 3: Add Your Discord Server to MemberSpace

-paid discord server link
+paid discord invite link

 That’s it!
 Now, when someone signs up, they’ll have a seamless way to join your private server.